1 Advice on Sutra Practice

 Absorbed concentration (focused) on the general form of, for instance, the main figure has four defining characteristics:

-- during that (session), no going under the power of either mental dullness or flightiness of mind,
+- During that (session), not going under the power of either mental dullness or flightiness of mind

 Complete Stage Practice

-Voidness Being the Same in Sutra and Tantra
+Voidness (Emptiness) Being the Same in Sutra and Tantra

-Regarding that (investigation, Buddha) has said, concerning the view of voidness, that it is in fact alike in both the Mantra and Perfection (Vehicles).
+Regarding that (investigation, Buddha) has said, concerning the view of voidness (in other words, emptiness), that it is in fact alike in both the Mantra and Perfection (Vehicles).
 The learned masters have also spelt this out (explicitly).
 Because of that, then even though differences do exist, such as in the Perfection (Vehicle) the methods for generating absorbed concentration on that (voidness) are less well-known while they are more abundant and easier in the Mantra Vehicle, still there is in fact nothing better than the Perfection (Vehicle’s teachings) for methods for initially seeking an understanding of it.

 When we seek (our understanding of voidness) by training like this in (listening to and thinking about) scriptural quotations and lines of reasoning, there are two ways in which such an understanding can be generated: a deviant and a non-deviant one.
 Of these, the first might be (as follows).